Many or all companies we feature compensate us. Compensation and editorial

 Family or friend loanGood communicators

-*Whether this is an option depends on whether the employer plan allows this, the plan repayment terms, and whether a waiting period applies before you can begin making contributions again, which could lead to missing out on an employer match.
+*This might be an option depending on whether the employer plan allows this, the plan repayment terms, and whether a waiting period applies before you can begin making contributions again, which could lead to missing out on an employer match.

 Down-payment assistance programs